-A PEA for a portion of the deeper resources of the Island Gold mine was conducted in 2015 to evaluate a feasible and cost-effective method to explore the high-grade resources and to evaluate the potential for production expansion.
+A preliminary economic assessment (PEA) for a portion of the deeper resources of the Island Gold mine was conducted in 2015 to evaluate a feasible and cost-effective method to explore the high-grade resources and to evaluate the potential for production expansion.

 Phase one of the assessment considered the development and extraction of reserves at depths between 450m and 860m over three long-hole mining zones.

-Island gold mine geology and mineralisation
+Island Gold mine geology and mineralisation

 Located in the Michipicoten Greenstone Belt, the Island Gold project is positioned in the upper portion of the Wawa Assemblage, which is composed of intermediate to felsic volcanic rocks covered by pyrite-bearing iron formations.

-Occuring in narrow, subparallel quartz veins, gold mineralisation is controlled by the Goudreau Lake Deformation Zone (GLDZ) and found in different rock types and geologic settings.
+Occurring in narrow, subparallel quartz veins, gold mineralisation is controlled by the Goudreau Lake Deformation Zone (GLDZ) and found in different rock types and geologic settings.

 Mining at Island Gold project

 The drilling technique involves drilling a series of vertical holes in the ore from one level to the other and then blasting the ore in vertical slices.
 The deposit can be accessed through a single decline from the surface, which provides access to multiple ramps.

 The solution produced from the elution process is sent to the electrowinning cells for the precipitation of gold in a gold sludge.
 The gold sludge is then dried, melted and poured into gold bars.

 The project site is connected to the provincial power grid, which receives electricity from Algoma Power.
 A new 15kV substation will be installed on the new shaft site to power the new infrastructure of the Phase 3+ expansion project.